Future Episode of National Geographic’s “Drain the Oceans” to Reveal New Shipwreck in the York River!

 Cannon Dedication Ceremony

-Don't miss the big ceremony at the waterfront later today (Sept.
+This event happened in 2019.
+Don’t miss the big ceremony at the waterfront later today (Sept.
 27).
 After more than two years of planning, scanning, molding, and casting—the replica four-pound British naval gun from the 1781 Battle of Yorktown will be unveiled at its new home at Riverwalk Landing at 2 p.m.
 The replication project, initiated by the 20th Yorktown Lighted Boat Parade Committee, has been underway since 2017.
-The actual cannon that was recovered from the York River in the 1930s is now with The Mariners' Museum.
+The actual cannon that was recovered from the York River in the 1930s is now with The Mariners’ Museum.

 This event is free and open to the public and will take place inside the Freight Shed before moving outdoors.
 Below is the complete schedule of events which includes a speech from Dr. John Broadwater about the shipwrecks.